fabianmartins/alienattack.workshop/README.md

 ~~~
 $ aws cognito-idp admin-add-user-to-group --user-pool-id <userpoolid> --username <username that you used to register> --group-name Managers --region <region>
 ~~~

+There is another way of solving this at the AWS Console.
+Go to Cognito, visit User Pools, click on `Users and groups`, and check the group Managers.
+You can add and remove users from there.

 **IMPORTANT**: This is another action that we DON'T WANT to be executed by hand.
 How to fix this?
 How to make the deployment of the environment to create an admin user automatically?
 Think about it.
 We will need it in another fixing workshop.